Laskel96/MobileNativeDBI/README.md

 ```
 This will compile your code into valgrind/Inst.
 If you are using 'real device' (or need ARM architecture) change android.sh file.
 (There already examples for it)

+## Using Docker
+Just build with Dockerfile and run script.
+'''sh
+docker build -t test .
+./run_nativeDBI_by_docker.sh
+'''